qdrant/landing_page/qdrant-landing/content/articles/sparse-vectors.md

 | **Information Density**   | Less dense, focuses on key features | Highly dense, capturing nuanced relationships |
 | **Example Applications**  | Recommendation systems | RAG, many general machine learning tasks |

+Where do Sparse Vectors fail though?
+They're not great at capturing nuanced relationships between words.
+For example, they can't capture the relationship between "king" and "queen" as well as dense vectors.

 # SPLADE